-We are no longer living in a “fast-changing world,” but rather a VUCA environment — Volatile, Uncertain, Complex, and Ambiguous.
-Companies who do not adequately prepare for this world cannot build sustainable growth.
-In times when change and innovation take place faster, standing still has an expensive price tag.
+We are living in a “fast-changing world, a VUCA environment: Volatile, Uncertain, Complex, and Ambiguous.
+Companies who do not adequately prepare for this pace cannot build sustainable growth.
+Standing still has an expensive price tag.
 By identifying trends early, companies can increase their market share in a sustainable way and become more successful in the long term.
 Today, innovation is a top priority.
 Companies must therefore understand the dynamics of their market and their business environment.
 They must be on the cutting edge.

 Roche Diabetes Care uses DataScouts as a market intelligence platform to analyse and monitor companies around the world providing solutions for everything related to Diabetes.
 The platform is used to create transparency and increase information sharing across divisions and countries

-Through an in-depth understanding of your ecosystem, you get to know your competitors and partners better.
-This goes further than your direct and indirect competitors.
-You also have to keep in mind to look outside of your own industry.
-But the economy’s shift in this all-encompassing direction means interconnection with the rest of the world becomes not only a nice-to-have but a necessity.
+Through an in-depth understanding of your ecosystem, you get to know your partners better.
+Ecosystem thinking goes beyond traditional partnership and beyond your own industry.
+Interconnection with the rest of the world becomes not only a nice-to-have but a necessity to survive and to thrive.
 Every organization exists in multiple business ecosystems.

 This requires companies to create business strategies that capitalize on relationships to create maximum value in the market.
 A strategy to survive this faster environment is collaboration.
 The road to success brings you to the center of the network.